opensim-org/opensim-core/CONTRIBUTING.md

 ## Naming Conventions
 Please follow the convention that property names use “lower_case_with_underscores” as their names, while object types use “CamelCaseUpAndDownWithoutUnderscores”.
 That ensures no conflicts with XML tag names and makes it easy to tell a property name from an object name.

-## Other C Coding Style Suggestions
+## Other C++ Coding Style Suggestions

 ### Throw and return are not functions

-In C “throw” and “return” are not functions.
+In C++ “throw” and “return” are not functions.
 It is misleading to enclose their arguments in parentheses.
 That is, you should write “return x;” not “return(x);”.
 A parenthesized expression is not treated the same as a function argument list.
 For example f(a,b) and return(a,b) mean different things (the former is a 2-argument function call; the latter is an invocation of the rarely-used “comma operator”).

 ### Always use pre-increment and pre-decrement operators when you have a choice